United Serbia (2026 coalition): 2023 elections

 For the 2023 Serbian parliamentary election, the SNS-led coalition will take part under the "Serbia Must Not Stop" banner.
 Its electoral list also features candidates from Healthy Serbia, Radoslav Milojičić from Serbian Left, Dejan Bulatović from Alliance of Social Democrats, and Tatjana Macura formerly of Party of Modern Serbia.

+2026 elections

+Prior to the 2026 Serbian parliamentary election, the SNS-led coalition was renamed to "Aleksandar Vučić – United Serbia".
+SNS unanimously nominated Aleksandar Vučić, the president of Serbia, as candidate for Prime Minister and head of the United Serbia electoral list.
+The Socialist Party of Serbia (SPS) unanimously decided that the SPS would participate in the upcoming parliamentary elections in a coalition with United Serbia, the Social Democratic Party of Serbia and the Greens of Serbia.